BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 53 ---

-![This is a text-based logo for the Joint Committee of the European Supervisory Authorities.
-The name is written in two lines of grey, capitalized, sans-serif font on a white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![This is a side-by-side display of the logos for two European financial regulatory bodies: the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA).

-esma
-European Securities and Markets Authority eiopa
-EUROPEAN INSURANCE AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is the logo for the European Banking Authority (EBA) with the title "THE RISK FACTORS GUIDELINES" above it.
-The logo is blue and features the acronym "EBA" in large white letters next to the full name.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN BANKING AUTHORITY](#)
 ## Chapter 6: Sectoral guidelines for trade finance providers

 152. Trade finance means managing a payment to facilitate the movement of goods (and the